brijesh2501/interview-questions/README.md

 - You need to implement a real-time notification system – which Java concurrency/async features will you use?
 - How do you design a thread-safe singleton in Java?
 - Given a large JSON payload, how would you efficiently parse it in Java?
+- What are the annotations in JUnit ?
+- Lambda function parameters are public or not ? // In Java, when you write a lambda expression, the parameters of the lambda do not have an access modifier like public, private, or protected.
 ---

 ## 🔹 Python